oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   <copy>DATASET_ID = "<OCID of your Data Labeling dataset from your notepad app>"</copy>
   ```

-  *(Recommended for users who are unfamiliar with CLI-based text editors)* Follow these instructions to make these edits using the vi editor:
+  *Recommended for users who are unfamiliar with CLI-based text editors:* Follow these instructions to make these edits using the vi editor:
   ```
   vi config.py
   ```